Stilton, spinach and new potato quiche with walnut pastry

-This festive quiche is perfect for a buffet or vegetarian starter for special winter dinner.
+This stilton and new potato quiche is perfect for a buffet or vegetarian starter for special winter dinner.

 For the pastry, tip the flour and butter into a bowl with a pinch of salt.
 Rub the mixture together with your fingertips until it resembles coarse breadcrumbs.
 Stir in the walnuts and paprika.